 Structurally it's very similar to 4-methylaminorex.

-That being said, it is speculated that it likely possesses hepatotoxic and other not known toxic effects.
+That being said, it is speculated that it likely possesses a hepatotoxic, negative impact on blood pressure, and other not-known toxic effects.

 We do, however, have some animal models where Cyclazodone has been shown to exhibit powerful CNS and antidepressant effects.